Fast, Free Auto Insurance Quotes

 Minimum liability insurance

 Liability insurance is the foundation of auto insurance policies.
 It pays others for damage and injuries you cause.
-The amounts required by the state are low.
-You can be sued if you cause more damage than your insurance covers.
+The coverage amounts required by West Virginia are low.
+You can be sued if you cause more damage than your liability insurance covers.
 In West Virginia you must have liability limits of at least:

 - $25,000 bodily injury per person.